TomasBoda/agent-lang/thesis.md

 ```
 The `close_person` property attempts to find an agent that is the closest to the current agent, but is also in the visual range of 65.
 If there are no agents in this visual range, the `close_person` searches an empty array and cannot retrieve a specific agent instance.
 Therefore, it is assigned a Null value.

 A problem with Null values, however, is that we cannot use it in other properties.
 More specifically, we cannot retrieve the agent's properties, since it does not hold any agent instance, rather a Null value.
-That is why the `otherwise` expression exists in AgentLang, which tackles Null values, but it will be discussed in later sections.
+That is why AgentLang supports the `otherwise` operator, which tackles issues with Null values.
+The `otherwise` operator will be discussed later in this section.

 ### 2.5 Expressions
-The following sections introduce and showcase all expression types supported by AgentLang, from the most basic ones such as binary or relational expressions to more complex, language-specific expressions such as the `otherwise` expression.
+The following sections introduce and showcase all expression types supported by AgentLang, from the most basic ones such as binary or relational expressions to more complex, language-specific expressions such as `otherwise` or `lambda` expressions.

 #### 2.5.1 Binary Expressions
 Binary expression is the most basic expression in AgentLang.
 It consists of two numeric operands and one binary operator.
 The operator can be of type addition, subtraction, multiplication, division or modulo.
 These expressions can be arbitrarily nested and parenthesised.
 ```
-agent data_instance 1 {
 const add_expr = 2 + 3;
 const sub_expr = 6 - 2;
 const mul_expr = 12 * 4;
 const div_expr = 8 / 3;
 const mod_expr = 16 % 6;

 const complex_expr = 2 + 3 * 4 - 8 / 14;
 const parenth_expr = (2 + 3) * 4 - (12 + 2);
-}
 ```

 #### 2.5.2 Unary Expressions